SAVING THE LOGGERHEAD SEA TURTLE

 Loggerhead sea turtles make some of the longest known journeys of any sea turtle species.
-Adapted for these lengthy migrations, North Pacific loggerheads have a small shell and an enlarged flipper.
-Each year they migrate more than 7,500 miles between nesting beaches in Japan and feeding grounds off the coast of Mexico.
-Along the way, they must navigate past millions of longline hooks set in the world’s oceans.
+Adapted for these lengthy migrations, loggerheads have a small shell and enlarged flippers.
+Some migrate more than 7,500 miles between nesting beaches.
+Along the way they must navigate a virtual minefield of millions of longline hooks and nets set by commercial fishermen.

-Saving loggerhead sea turtles also, of course, means ensuring that they have the protections afforded to them under the Endangered Species Act.
-In 2011, in response to a Center petition, loggerhead sea turtles in the Pacific were declared an endangered species, which recognized the peril they continue to face and reclassified them from threatened (though the Atlantic population remains threatened).
+Saving loggerhead sea turtles also means ensuring that they have the protections afforded to them under the Endangered Species Act.
+In response to a Center petition, in 2011 the federal government declared loggerhead sea turtles in the Pacific an endangered species, upgrading their status from the less-protective "threatened" and recognizing the peril they continue to face.